 Belinda Dillon finds serendipity of the gastronomic kind just outside Exeter

 I'm not much of a believer in kismet, but sometimes the universe seems to deliver exactly what you need, right when you need it.
-On entering Ide, the sight of The Huntsman Inn's pretty, thatched exterior promises respite after our long, arduous week, so it is with a joint sigh of relief that we discover the compact interior to have withstood the character-shedding trend of stripped-pine gentrification that often accompanies the 'dining pub' moniker.
+On entering Ide, near Exeter, the sight of The Huntsman Inn's pretty, thatched exterior promises respite after our long, arduous week, so it is with a joint sigh of relief that we discover the compact interior to have withstood the character-shedding trend of stripped-pine gentrification that often accompanies the 'dining pub' moniker.
 Here, the atmosphere is easy-going and informal, the Friday night regulars enjoying a pint at the bar, while the tables are filled with a mix of locals and visitors.
 It offers exactly the welcome one hopes for from a village pub: like walking into a big, warm hug from a favourite aunty.